apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump reposts AI-generated images of Taylor Swift and Swifties appearing to endorse him: ‘I accept’**
+**August’s supermoon is the first of four lunar spectacles**

-You can read more about it [here](https://news.google.com/rss/articles/CBMiqgFBVV95cUxOOHZUV3F4aVNfQUk4cTNFQXhfalJiLVVSRUF5eUFNWElHcHlTc3o5ekZYMWtDcG93YWdldDVSVW95ZlhtNGEyUWs3cGFXUFBMSGF4UkkyN0ZsTEJmakMtS25BckFid1lEVnVDN1FxM0xFbGs3YndzX3VydEstZ0JCTlpzSElWVktDMnR0R1dTYmxPMXRaVTNRVU9paW5vLVFGM2ZONDUzM05Bdw?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMihgFBVV95cUxPaWQ3ZlltM21rUThFeHhvYWo1a0ljS1VwcktyVzRBajc1RWJqRGVMVjZHUU42VUhkWWhJM1AyQzFIZ0dXa3ZYdGdBeTZnelc4TVMxMUZvMTlrUVNuUE5jSGp4bkdjUWR6Q055RDZxNUhNM1VYV2hjZUZvd1RIU3g0ODRzUWxnUQ?oc=5).

 ## Requirements
 - Python 3.8